AbsaOSS/fa-db/README.md

 * `class SlickSingleResultFunctionWithStatus` - abstract class for DB functions with status handling; it requires an implementation of `StatusHandling` to be mixed-in (`StandardStatusHandling` available out-of-the-box)
-* `class SlickMultipleResultFunctionWithStatus` - as `SlickSingleResultFunctionWithStatus` but for multiple record retrieval, it requires an implementation of `StatusAggregation` to be mixed-in (`AggregateByFirstError`, `AggregateByFirstRow`, and `AggregateByMajorityErrors` available out of the box)
+* `class SlickMultipleResultFunctionWithStatus` - as `SlickSingleResultFunctionWithStatus` but for multiple record retrieval, it requires an implementation of `StatusAggregator` to be mixed-in (`ByFirstErrorStatusAggregator`, `ByFirstRowStatusAggregator`, and `ByMajorityErrorsStatusAggregator` available out of the box)
 * `class SlickOptionalResultFunctionWithStatus` - as `SlickSingleResultFunctionWithStatus` but the returning record is optional
 * `trait FaDbPostgresProfile` - to bring support for Postgres and its extended data types in one class